SeabertYuan/better-workday-calendar/README.md

 # Better Workday Calendar

-An extension that fixes overlapping course terms in the calendar view.
+A simple project that fixes overlapping course terms in the calendar view.

 ## Usage

 As of 07.15.24, this project is a set of scripts that should be run in your browser's inspect elements console.
+The script will add buttons that you can press to view specific terms in the calendar!

 1. Paste the contents of `index.js` into the console
-2. Paste the contents of `draw-calendar.js` into the console
-3. Profit.
+2. Profit.

-To change terms, type `TERM = x` where `x` is the desired term number.
-Then run `filterCourses()` and finally `draw()` in the console.

-## Todo
+## What's next?

 - [ ] Turn it into an extension!
+- [ ] Bug fixes related to smaller viewports
+- [ ] Ability to export calendar